bketelsen/dlx/site/content/docs/prologue/introduction.md

 DLX is especially delightful if you install it on a spare computer or laptop that you aren't currently using.

+### Why DLX?

+DLX is optimized for rapidly spinning up development environments.
+While there's nothing inherently development-centric about DLX, it was built with by a developer who switches projects frequently, and also switches between multiple computers frequently.
+DLX lets your create and destroy development environments quickly, and lets you access them from anywhere using standard development tools like SSH or VS Code Remote Development.

+DLX gives you a stable container for development that feels like a full VM.
+LXD runs a full `init` in each container, so you can install required services like databases but keep them separate from other projects.

+If you set up LXD with ZFS storage, you get the additional benefit of copy-on-write storage, so you can have dozens of containers on the host but the base operating system files are only stored once.

 ### Components

 DLX has two components: